SkylineCommunications/dataminer-docs/connector-help/connector_help/Ziggo_SAM_Event_Combiner.md

 # Ziggo SAM Event Combiner

-This driver is used to correlate alarms of specific trap receivers
+This connector is used to correlate alarms of specific trap receivers

 ## About